 5. Problems finding the right words

 When having a conversation, we can all get a little tongue-tied and have trouble finding the words we want to use from time to time.
-However a person with dementia may forget very simple words, and forget them more frequently than the average person does.
+However a person with dementia may have difficulty with very simple words and forget them more frequently than the average person does.
 This can become even more noticeable if you’re around them on a regular basis.

 6. Poor judgement